“If this remarkable lady is not big in ’79 I shall send my ears back for a new pair,” declared Smash Hits.

 Born Lili Marlene Premilovich in Detroit to a Yugoslav father and an English war-bride mother, her family moved to Hull in the UK when she was 13.

 While at art college in London in 1974 she joined The Diversions.
 Four singles and an album met with little success.
 She then caught the ear of London DJ Charlie Gillett who got her a contract with Stiff Records.

 She stood out (even from the rest of the unusual Stiff crew) with her outlandish dress, coiffure and theatrical delivery, using her voice the same way as the sax she occasionally tooted.

+Lovich enjoyed further, albeit minor, hits with Say When (1979), Bird Song (1979) and New Toy (1981), and entered the album charts with Stateless (1978).
 Flex (1980) was cut from the same cloth as Stateless, though for the most part, the tunes were neither as spunky nor as carefree as before.

-1982 became her final year in the charts.
 A Mata Hari musical and collaborations with Nina Hagen failed to rescue her career.